KxSystems/docs/docs/wp/data-loaders/index.md

   {distinct y,x}raze res[`rvalid;`uniqueSymbolsAcrossCols] ]
 ```

-The master then checks if all relevant read and save tasks are complete.
+The orchestrator then checks if all relevant read and save tasks are complete.

 ```q
 $[all `complete=exec status from .mi.tasks where batchID=batch;